Why start GAT Qudurat prep with a diagnostic?

 How StudyGlitch supports GAT Qudurat prep

-Use the free diagnostic to estimate current level, identify weak areas, and determine the most logical first step.
+Use the free GAT/Qudurat diagnostic to check your quantitative level, speed, accuracy, hesitation, weak areas, and most logical next step before practice tests or tutoring.

 Tutoring

-Move into guided GAT support with explanation, concept repair, reasoning methods, and live testing during tutoring.
+Move into GAT tutoring with clearer explanation, concept repair, reasoning methods, and more focused academic support.

 Materials